Lawmakers say Chinese investment in U.S. farmland poses threat

-Lawmakers are sounding the alarm over Chinese investment in U.S. farmland, which they say poses a threat to national security if unregulated.
+Lawmakers are sounding the alarm over Chinese investment in U.S. farmland, which they say poses a threat to national security if left unchecked.

 Foreign investors owned 35.2 million acres, or 2.7%, of all privately held agricultural land in the U.S. at the end of 2019.
 Chinese investors’ total acquisitions ranked far behind Canada and the Netherlands, whose investors owned 4.7 million and 4.6 million acres, respectively.